ahshafin2315/AutoSeatCheckerUsis/README.md

 ## Issues and Contributing
 Feel free to submit issues or contribute to this project via GitHub.
 All contributions are welcome!

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.